Godzil/osXdk/README.markdown

 	LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+	This SDK use theses software:

+	Cross-Assembler 65xx V2.2.2 (XA / m6502-oric-none-as)
+	(c) 1989-98 by A.Fachat
+	65816 opcodes and modes coded by Jolse Maginnis
+	Oric C adaptation and debugging by Mickael Pointier Clean Linux port by Jean-Yves Lamoureux

+	---

+	Peephole-Optimzier V0.12 (opt65 / m6502-oric-none-opt)
+	Written by Daniel Dallmann (aka Poldi)
+	This piece of software is freeware !
+So DO NOT sell it !!
+	You may copy and redistribute this file for free, but only with this header unchanged in it.
+(Or you risc eternity in hell)

+	If you've noticed a bug or created an additional feature, let me know.
+	My (internet) email-address is Daniel.Dallmann@studbox.uni-stuttgart.de

+	---

+	LCC (Currently unkown version) (compiler / m6502-oric-none-cc) With Fabrice Frances' 16 bits 6502 code generator V1.29

+	---

+	The 6502 Linker, for the lcc or similar, that produce .s files to be processed later by a cross assembler

+	Originaly created by Vagelis Blathras